ovidubya/create-react-styled-library/README.md

 This CLI will easily allow you to bootstrap a component library using [styled-components](https://styled-components.com/)

+Here is an [example](https://github.com/ovidubya/styled-components-lib-example) repo of what the CLI produces

 ## Features

 - Creates a commonjs and es module bundles.